gaebor/CnC_Remastered_Collection/README.md

 }
 `

-3. Create a directory inside your mod directory called Data.
+3. Create a new directory alongside ccmod.json inside your mod directory called Data.
 4. Put either the RedAlert.dll or the TiberianDawn.dll in this new Data directory.

 ## Loading the mod